 Autumn gardens may be a magnificent sight with the proper plants.
 You can grow some plants to help keep your yard looking fresh and appealing as the temperatures drop.
 These plants range from delicate pansies to bold and low-growing heathers.

-With these options, you can replace your home decor artificial flowers with sweet and natural ones.
+With these options, you can replace your home decor artificial flowers or artificial plants with sweet and natural ones.
 Let us dive in and look at these flowers one by one.

 Crocuses are forced to bloom through the fallen leaves on the lawn by the autumn weather.
 Their upright and cup-shaped flowers also look fantastic in pots and borders.